 I’m a consumer AND a healthcare provider.
 But in the context of my doctor’s appointment, I’m a human being seeking knowledge and acceptance.
 I’m someone who desires nothing more (or less) than a respectful and supportive relationship with my healthcare provider.

 Numbers can be a part of that relationship.
 I don’t dismiss their importance.
 But I am far more than numeric values on a computer screen.
 I am me.
 And for those healthcare providers with whom I share time, I only ask that you see and relate to me.
+Have empathy.
 Both of us will be healthier in body, mind and spirit for the effort.